algebananazzzzz/PolymerFront/README.md

   region: ap-southeast-1
 ```

+Furthermore, the application includes a built-in authentication flow page and components located at /src/components/auth and /src/pages/auth/[...].js.
+Within these components, interactions with Cognito user pools are seamlessly built-in using the Amplify library.

 3. PolymerFront also integrates with **ApolloClient** using the [gatsby-plugin-apollo](https://www.gatsbyjs.com/plugins/gatsby-plugin-apollo) plugin, providing a robust platform for efficient communication with GraphQL APIs and streamlined data management.